-Where Hillary’s supporters, many of them in the same precarious class position as Trump’s, saw her as a champion of their of equal opportunity and recognition of their identity, Trump’s voters experienced an ontological threat posed by forces “in Washington,” by Wall Street bankers, by the mainstream media who highlighted the victimhood of others but ignored theirs and by a cultural elite who have been telling the native working classes that that they have to “adapt” to the new reality and become “tolerant” of immigrants, along with telling us what to eat, where to smoke and how to raise our kids.
+Where Hillary’s supporters, many of them in the same precarious class position as Trump’s, saw her as a champion of their of equal opportunity and recognition of their identity, Trump’s voters experienced an ontological threat posed by forces “in Washington,” Wall Street bankers, the mainstream media who highlighted the victimhood of others but ignored theirs, and a cultural elite who have been telling the native working classes they must “adapt” to the new reality and become “tolerant” of immigrants, along with telling us what to eat, where to smoke, and how to raise our kids.

 People cling to different things.
-Some cling to religion and guns and hatred of elites; we anthropologists cling to modernism, rationality, the importance of “identity,” human rights and a globalization celebrated as “diversity.”
-We look for our “suffering subjects” (Robbins 2012), and we hope that by stimulating their “recognition,” by giving then a “voice,” that things will get better for them (and that we will feel better).
+Some cling to religion, guns, and hatred of elites; we anthropologists cling to modernism, rationality, the importance of “identity,” human rights, and a globalization celebrated as “diversity.”
+We look for our “suffering subjects” (Robbins 2013), and we hope that by stimulating their “recognition,” by giving them a “voice,” things will get better for them (and that we will feel better).
 There are all kinds of suffering subjects out there, all of them competing on the “I’m-suffering-more-than-you” market.
 Trump’s suffering subjects helped him win the election.

-The condition of precarity, insecurity, uncertainty and “fear of falling” is certainly not an American phenomenon, as the speakers at the AAA meeting emphasized and as anyone living in Europe can see.
-Trump and Trumpism is but the latest in a long line of electoral “Fuck You!’s rendered by the Forgotten Class, of which Brexit is the most recent.
+The condition of precarity, insecurity, uncertainty, and “fear of falling” is certainly not a US phenomenon, as speakers at the AAA meeting emphasized and as anyone living in Europe can see.
+Trump and Trumpism are but the latest in a long line of electoral “Fuck You!”’s rendered by the Forgotten Class, of which Brexit is the most recent.
 Common to these movements is the risk of uncertainty to achieve some kind of change.
-Uncertainty, insecurity, lost community, fear of others.
-This is more than “mere” class struggle.
+Uncertainty, insecurity, lost community, fear of others—this is more than just class struggle.
 It is the stuff of anthropology.